I recently learned how to make paper flowers with my Cricut and now I want to share the step by step tutorial for these card stock flowers with you!

 First things first!

-Materials you’ll need to make card stock flowers:
+Materials to make PAPER flowers:

 Quick Dry Tacky Glue